×

 While increasing the number of neurons in an artificial neural network layer can enhance the model's capacity to learn intricate patterns, it also raises the risk of memorization and overfitting.
 Employing appropriate regularization techniques is important to strike a balance between model complexity and generalization performance, ensuring that the neural network can effectively learn from the data without overfitting.

-• What is the purpose of max pooling in a CNN?
+• What is the purpose of transforming movie reviews into a multi-hot encoded array?

 More questions and answers: